Henry Slesser: Solicitor-General

 When Ramsay MacDonald's First Labour Government took office in January 1924, Slesser was appointed as Solicitor-General.
 This was an unusual appointment, because the post had previously been offered only to Members of Parliament, and usually only to King's Counsel (Slesser's application had been rejected in 1922).
 Before his appointment on 24 January, he was made a KC and knighted.

 The government fell in October 1924, and at the 1924 general election Slesser was elected as Member of Parliament (MP) for Leeds South East.
-He was re-elected at the 1929 general election, when Macdonald formed a Second Labour Government.
+He was re-elected at the 1929 general election, when MacDonald formed a Second Labour Government.
 The new Lord Chancellor offered Slesser a post as judge in the Appeals Court, which he accepted.

 He retired as a judge in 1940, on grounds of ill-health, but lived on for nearly forty years.
-He was a county councillor in Devon, and chair of the Dartmoor National Park Committee.
+He was a county councillor in Devon from 1946 to 1968, and chair of the Dartmoor National Park Committee.

 Slesser died on 3 December 1979, aged 96.
 His wife Margaret, whom he had married in 1910, had died earlier that year.